ingmarboeschen/JATSdecoder/README.md

   - get.references() # extracts reference list as vector

-- JATSdecoders core function **study.character()** consist of several functions that are applied to specific text parts of the JATSdecoder() result but can also be used stand alone on any plain text input:
+- JATSdecoders function **study.character()** consist of several functions that are applied to specific text parts of the JATSdecoder() result but can also be used stand alone on any plain text input:
   - get.n.studies()   # extracts title
   - get.author() # extracts author/s as vector
   - get.journal() # extracts journal